 ABOUT THE MASTER OF ARTS IN LEADERSHIP

-LR offers two innovative MA degrees designed to developed leadership skills and dispositions: General Leadership and University Leadership.
+LR offers two innovative MA degrees in General Leadership and University Leadership, designed to help students develop leadership skills and dispositions.
 These programs prepare professionals who are committed to building strong organizations and communities.
 Students who complete the program will recognize leadership styles, develop effective communication and motivation skills, procure, allocate, and utilize resources for effective change, and foster collaborative local and global networks.
 An Educational & Organizational Leadership perspective is used for addressing these areas, with supporting coursework in Communications and Business to target organizational management issues.
 This program is designed for practical application in the workplace.

 LR’s graduate Leadership programs aim to develop leaders who: